← Back to Blog

 Our Book Recommendations

 “A Day at the Beach” by Jamie Stonebridge.
-Other titles in this series include: “A Visit to the Farm,” “A Summer Walk,” and “A Day at the Park.”
+She collaborates with people who have worked with dementia patients and their families to create books about everyday events.
+Other titles in this series include: “A Visit to the Farm,” “A Summer Walk,” “A Trip to the Lake,” “A Visit to the Library,” “Family Thanksgiving” and “A Day at the Park.”
 Each book features large text and photos that introduce every new chapter.
-Book in this series contains no mention of Alzheimer’s or other forms of dementia.
+Books in this series contains no mention of Alzheimer’s or other forms of dementia.

 The Memory Lane series.
 This series of books includes photos and short accompanying anecdotes.
 Each volume covers a topic from the lives of older adults: the 1940s, 1950s, 1960s, movies, and other cultural histories.